-- 1. Unsubsidized Direct Stafford Loans (other than PLUS loans). - 2.
-Subsidized Direct Stafford Loans. - 3.
-Direct PLUS Loans. - 4.
-Federal Pell Grants for which a return of funds is required. - 5.
-Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.
+- 4. Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.

 Concorde will return the unearned aid within forty-five (45) days from the date the school determined the student withdrew.